rcannon/memcached/README.md

 ![ec95thVsThreads2](/ExtraCreditPlots/EC_95thPlot4.png "ec95thLatency4")

-We can see from these plots that the saturation point for two server threads is when there are 4 client threads sending requests.
-The maximum unsaturated mean throughput is 770 requests per second (when client threads = 4), and the minimum unsaturated 95th percentile latency is 4.11 milliseconds (client threads = 1).
-This is significantly worse than our baseline result, as well as any previous result.
-It strongly suggests that our modification of cache_lib by making more finer grained lead to worse performance.
+We can see from these plots that the saturation point for four server threads is when there are 3 client threads sending requests.
+The maximum unsaturated mean throughput is 863 requests per second (when client threads = 3), and the minimum unsaturated 95th percentile latency is 2.7 milliseconds (client threads = 2).
+This is significantly worse than our baseline result, but ever so slightly better than the result in the last test of part 2, in terms of throughput.
+It is significantly better than the last test in part two with regard to latency.

+It is interesting that the server reaches saturation with these modifications to the cache than with just the course grained multithreading of the server, as well as having lower performance in all but the last test.
+It seems plausible that the lower overall performance could be due to the fact that, with finer graining, there are more scoped_lock guards that need to be initialized and destructed (as opposed to just one in the cache_server, resulting in more overall overhead and lowering performance.

-Overall Our best result was with an unmodified cache_lib, 2 server threads, and 2 client threads.
+Overall our best result was with an unmodified cache_lib, 2 server threads, and 2 client threads.